khizar-anjum/pyBlockMethod/context/summaries/2_volkov_solver.md

 **REFACTORING STATUS**: ✅ **COMPLETED** - The monolithic 980-line implementation has been successfully refactored into a modular orchestrator that delegates to specialized mathematical and algorithmic modules while maintaining complete backward compatibility.

-**HOLE SUPPORT STATUS**: ✅ **IMPLEMENTED** - The solver now fully supports multiply-connected domains (polygons with holes), with all three block types properly handling hole constraints and boundary conditions.
+**HOLE SUPPORT STATUS**: ✅ **FULLY IMPLEMENTED & TESTED** - The solver now completely supports multiply-connected domains (polygons with holes), with full mathematical solution computation, validation, and visualization capabilities.

 ## Mathematical Foundation